mjpost/sacrebleu/README.md

 ```

 ## Multi-system Evaluation
-sacreBLEU supports evaluation of an arbitrary number of systems for a particular
+SacreBLEU supports evaluation of an arbitrary number of systems for a particular
 test set and language-pair.
 This has the advantage of seeing all results in a
 nicely formatted table.